Mejituu/spotmicroai-raspberrypi/3. How to update the files of your SpotMicro/README.md

 tail -f /var/log/daemon.log
 ```

-# SpotMicroPi
+# SpotMicroAI

 **You are all set!**

-Your SpotMicroPi has a soul and brain.
+Your SpotMicroAI has a soul and brain.
-We need now a program to control the 12 servos, write lines to the screen and receives instructions from XBOX/PS4 Controller
+We need to test all output and motion devices connected to the RaspberryPi (Screen, servos), also we need to receive signals from our Bluetooth XBox/PS4 controller